 What Features to Compare

-Before you decide which model of a sewing machine to buy, you should first determine what you are going to use it for and only then make a decision.
-Thus, if you're a beginner or just about mending clothing, there's no need to go for one of the most expensive computerized models.
+Before you decide which model of sewing machine to buy, you should first determine what you are going to use it for and only then make a decision.
+Thus, if you're a beginner or just want one for mending clothing, there's no need to go for one of the most expensive computerized models.
 It would be more than enough to acquire a basic machine providing several stitch options and functions.
 But if you're seriously into sewing and making your own garments, you will need to turn towards more heavy-duty and multifunctional machines such as those reviewed here.
 Unlike basic sewing machines, professional models offer up to 25 built-in stitches for stitching different types of fabrics and clothes, expanding seamstresses' options several times.

-When choosing a sewing machine, you should also consider the sewing speed of the chosen model, which is measured in a number of stitches it can produce per minute, so you can see how quickly you'll be able to accomplish your projects.
+When choosing a sewing machine, you should also consider the sewing speed of the chosen model, which is measured in the number of stitches it can produce per minute, so you can see how quickly you'll be able to accomplish your projects.
 Depending on the model, the sewing speed can vary from 200 to 1100 stitches per minute.
 In some sewing machines, the sewing speed is adjustable and can be changed in the process.
 Along with the sewing speed, you should also look into the number of buttonhole sewing styles available in the model.
 There are automatic, semi-automatic and manual buttonhole sewing types to choose from.

 Type of Shuttle